shardulsrivastava/shardulsrivastava.github.io/_posts/2021-09-15-eks-auth-deep-dive.md

 > ```time="2021-09-13T16:29:14Z" level=info msg="access granted" arn="arn:aws:iam::01755xxxxx:role/eks-developer" client="127.0.0.1:50410" groups="[]" method=POST path=/authenticate sts=sts.us-east-1.amazonaws.com uid="heptio-authenticator-aws:01755xxxxx:AROAQIFUWO66PDOXKSLMQ" username=eks-developer```

-### RBAC permissions with Group
+### RBAC permissions with Kubernetes Group

-While assigning permissions directly to the Kubernetes User works just fine for most of the use-cases however this approach is not so great if you want to audit who is assuming the IAM role and accessing the cluster and would like additional information captured in audit logs.
+While assigning permissions directly to the Kubernetes User works just fine for most of the use-cases however this approach is not so great if you want to audit who is assuming the IAM role and accessing the cluster and would like additional information captured in the audit logs.

 One such use-case is AWS SSO, where many users are assigned the same permission sets and whenever these users log in using their credentials, they assume the same IAM role.